elimbaum/elimbaum.github.io/_posts/2021-05-28-tplink-router-ssh.md

 title: "why is ssh exposed on my router? (part 1)"
 ---

+*Update 31 May 2021: after all that, it turns out SSH is not actually exposed to the internet.
+The connection was only being allowed because I* was *on the network; I thought I had tried this while connected to a VPN but maybe I had set that up incorrectly.
+Anyway... less concerned about this now.*

 I recently ran an `nmap` scan on my router, a [TP-Link Archer AX50][1].
 From the LAN port, nothing looked amiss, but scanning my *external* IP address gave some interesting results:

 ```